 There are times when we may need to rely on others to help with important decisions or to provide daily care.
 We put our faith in them and hope they can help us in our time of need.
 Unfortunately, an untrustworthy person can easily take advantage of the situation and influence your loved one into changing his/her estate plans.
 As a result, your loved one’s actual intentions for his/her assets are not carried out.
-The estate planning lawyers at Martin Heller Potempa & Sheppard, PLLC can guide people in Nashville, Springfield, and throughout Tennessee who believes that their loved ones may have had undue influence to change their estate.
+The estate planning lawyers at Martin Heller Potempa & Sheppard, PLLC can guide people in Nashville, Springfield, and throughout Tennessee who believe that their loved ones may have had undue influence to change their estate.
 Our firm soundly believes that the true wishes of the person should be carried out and will do what we can to make sure the estate is contested.

 What is Undue Influence?